Culture of Akron, Ohio

-The culture of Akron, Ohio is an amalgamation of local features of the city, which was founded in Summit County in 1825.
+The culture of Akron, Ohio, reflects the influences of people of diverse backgrounds who have lived here since the city's founding in 1825.

 Cuisine

 The city's largely German-American settlers were joined in the late 1800s and early 1900s by immigrants who brought Jewish, Italian, Lithuanian, Polish, Slovenian and Ukrainian food to the table: pastrami, pierogis, pizza, and sauerkraut balls.
 Today's restaurants also feature African, Asian, Middle-Eastern, and Mexican cuisine.

 Akron is a haven for urban farming, whose products are used in local restaurants such as Bricco, Cilantro, Crave, and Lockview.

 Independent grocery stores include Krieger's, Mustard Seed Market, and Seven Grain Market.

 Akron is among the cities that claim to be the birthplace of the hamburger.
 A "National Hamburger Festival" was held in the city annually for many years.

 Fine arts

 Founded in 1922, the Akron Art Museum was vastly expanded in the early 2000s and now hosts international exhibitions along with its local collections.

 Across the street from the museum is the small, independent Nightlight Cinema.
 As Vogue describes it, the theater "focuses exclusively on locally produced movies, as well as obscure documentaries, foreign films, and first-run indie features (in other words—titles you’ve likely never heard of, and that’s the point)".